+Aldermen are ex officio Justices of the Peace.
 In Lower Canada a similar system prevails.
 That section of the Province is divided into sixty Counties, each of which has a county council, composed of the Mayors of the Local Councils within the County.
-Every Township, Parish, or Village, all called Local Municipalties, elect seven Councillors, who choose one of themselves as presiding officer styled the Village, all called Local Municipalties, elect seven Councillors, who choose one of themselves as presiding officer, styled the Mayor.
+Every Township, Parish, or Village, all called Local Municipalties, elect seven Councillors, who choose one of themselves as presiding officer, styled the Mayor.
 The Mayors forming the County Council elect also a presiding officer, who is called the Warden.
 In Lower Canada there are four cities, five towns, and forty-three incorporated villages.
-Any tract of land containing forty houses within any part of it, not exceeding sixty superficial arpents, may be erected into a Village Municipality, on the presentation to the County Council of a petition signed by thirty or more qualified resident electors.
+Any tract of land containing forty, houses within any part of it, not exceeding sixty superficial arpents, may be erected into a Village Municipality, on the presentation to the County Council of a petition signed by thirty or more qualified resident electors.
 Whenever the population of an incorporated village amounts to 3,000 souls, it may be proclaimed a town.
 Cities are erected only by legislative enactment.
 Every Mayor and Warden is ex officio a Justice of the Peace within the limits of the municipality wherein he has been elected or appointed, so long as he continues to act as Mayor or Warden.